After you create a website for your brand, you need to get out there and let people know you’re open for business.

 When you nail your social media strategy and give people a good reason to engage with you, you’ll reap plenty of benefits:

 Build greater brand awareness.
 You don’t need to be Kim Kardashian level famous in order to get good engagement.
-You just need a great strategy aimed at the right audience - like this TiktTok for business guide breaks down.
+You just need a great strategy (including knowing the best time to post on TikTok) aimed at the right audience - like this TiktTok for business guide breaks down.

 Develop meaningful relationships.
 Unlike your blog, email marketing, or traditional marketing, where you talk at your audience, social media is a conversation.
 And when you give people a reason to engage, really meaningful interactions can develop from that.